kedbin/relearn.ing/src/content/journal/entry-001.md

 ## 3. The Cognitive Gap: The Extended Mind

-The most critical insight from the journal is the application of this ratio to **the mind**.
+The most critical insight from my notes is the application of this ratio to **the mind**.
 > *"The internet has greatly lessened the effort (input) required to search and be informed."*

 This aligns with the **Extended Mind Thesis**, proposed by philosophers Andy Clark and David Chalmers.
 They argue that our mind doesn't stop at our skull.
 When you use a notebook, a smartphone, or an AI chatbot, that tool is literally a part of your cognitive circuit.